 It was now approaching midnight.
 Trudging aimlessly down yet another nameless street and Allan came to a resigned stop, dropping down onto the curb with a deep sigh.
 I was just about to join him when I spotted a sign on the other side of the road, partly obscured by the drooping branch of a tree.

 The Ashiyana Guesthouse.

-Upon his insistence, we fed our passports through the letterbox and waited.
+Upon the man’s insistence, we fed our passports through the letterbox and waited.
 A few nervy minutes later the door swung open and he beckoned us inside with a hostile glare.
-Leading the way through a dark dank corridor, the old man brought us into a cluttered room where he presented us with a curry-stained guestbook.
+Leading the way through a dark, dank corridor, the old man brought us into a cluttered room where he presented us with a curry-stained guestbook.
 “I don’t like Israelis!” he growled as we filled out the forms.
 “One time Israelis come… big trouble for Mahtma”.
-Leading us up to a morose twin room housed within a rooftop courtyard, Mahtma grunted as he handed me the keys.
+Leading us up to a morose twin room on a grey, rooftop courtyard, Mahtma grunted as he handed me the keys.
 Clearing his throat, he proceeded to run through a list of regulations, which included “No drugs’!’ ‘‘No beers!’’ and ‘‘No womens!’’
 And above all else, definitely ‘‘No Israelis!”